CeS-3/pwn.hust.college/README.md

 ```

 This will run the initial setup, including building the challenge docker image.
 It would build docker image based on the host architecture.
-You can deploy dojo by cloning this repository and running [setup.sh](https://github.com/hust-open-atom-club/dojo/blob/hustsec_dev/setup.sh).

 ### Local Setup